ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 The type `(string -> string) -> string` denotes functions that take a function as a parameter, not a function as a result as `sweet_cat`.

 In computer science language, the type arrow operator _associates to the right_.
 Function types without parentheses should be treated as if they have parentheses to the right in the same way that the type of `dummy_cat` was declared above.
-Except they are not displayed, this is [pretty printing](https://en.wikipedia.org/wiki/Prettyprint).
+Except they are not displayed.
+This is [pretty printing](https://en.wikipedia.org/wiki/Prettyprint).

 ### Passing Tuples